latj/hub-spoke-microhack/README.md

 ````

 ## Task 2 : Verify the network access from VM
-To verify if the right access i configured, test it from the VM in onprem vnet *vm-windows*
+To verify if the right access is configured, test it from the VM in onprem vnet *vm-windows*
 Do as follows;
 Use Azure Bastion to access the desktop of *vm-windows*,
 - Launch remote desktop (mstsc), and attempt a connection to *vm-web-server0* (IP address 10.100.0.5).
 You should not recieve the login prompt.
-- Lanuch a Internet Explorer and browse to *vm-web-server0* http://10.100.0.5 or *vm-web-server1* http://10.100.0.6 or *loadBalancer* http://10.100.0.4. and you will se the web page.
+- Lanuch a Internet Explorer and browse to *vm-web-server0* http://10.100.0.5 or *vm-web-server1* http://10.100.0.6 or *loadBalancer* http://10.100.0.4. and you will se the default web page.

 ## Task 3 : Verify the network access with NetworkWatcher
 You can verify the access with the NetworkWatcher service in Azure, you can read more about the service [here](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-monitoring-overview)